Nathan Healy

 Frequently Asked Questions

-Yes, solar panels typically increase home value in Wichita.
-A Zillow study found that homes with solar panels sell for 4.1% more than comparable homes without them.
+Yes, solar panels can increase your home’s value in Wichita.
+Research from Zillow shows that homes with solar panels sell for about 4.1% more than comparable homes without them.
+For a $250,000 home in Wichita, that’s roughly $10,250 in added value.